Phantom-VK/VR-ETL/docs/architecture.md

 ## Architecture justification
 - **ETL strategy (PageIndex + node_map):** Kept the ETL simple and modular for reuse.
 Chose PageIndex after exploring vectorless/VLM RAG on social media and read articles about it , thought this is a best chance to learn and implement the Vectorless RAG using Pageindex.
 It is a vectorless, reasoning-based RAG (retrieval) framework that simulates how human experts navigate and extract knowledge from long, complex documents.
 Instead of relying on vector similarity search, it transforms documents into a tree-structured index and enables LLMs to perform agentic reasoning over that structure for context-aware retrieval.
 The retrieval process is traceable and explainable, and requires no vector database and no chunking.
+Keeps the document structure and tables.
 On top of this we have added a node_map hash for O(1) node_id→text lookup so when PageIndex returns node_ids we can instantly fetch full context without re-walking the tree.
 Pageindex is kind of slower than basic vector RAGs, but its context accuracy far way better than it.

 - **Agent framework (LangGraph + PageIndex search):** LangGraph gives clean orchestration/state, so it’s easy to slot in more tools/steps later and keep state management explicit, I already has used it in one project, so was easier to design this system with Langgraph.